visionary-ux/visionary-url/README.md

 <code>https:<span>//link</span>.visionary.cloud/image/<strong>aW1nIzQyITk2MCE3MjAhODY5NmFjIUFVRlpULiVMX04lMSEyITI</strong>/image.jpg</code>

-You can use your own subdomain by setting up a custom route handler to match valid Visionary URLs.
+You can use your own subdomain by setting up a custom route handler to match valid Blurhas URLs.
 See [Using your own subdomain](#using-your-own-subdomain) for more details.

-## Anatomy of a Visionary URL
+## Anatomy of a Blurhash URL

-A Visionary URL contains 3 or 4 path segments, arranged as follows:
+A Blurhash URL contains 3 or 4 path segments, arranged as follows:

 |     | Base path |     | Visionary Code                         |     | Options (optional) |     | Filename    |
 | --- | --------- | --- | -------------------------------------- | --- | ------------------ | --- | ----------- |